Can you spare a few minutes?

 So even if you have to start court proceedings, perhaps because your ex refuses to negotiate with you or to disclose their assets or is not making reasonable proposals in your negotiations or mediation, you may still be able to reach an agreement before a judge decides the case for you.

-For information about how to apply for a financial order, see How to apply for a financial order without the help of a lawyer.
+For information about how to apply for a financial order, see How to apply for a financial order without a lawyer.

 Whichever option or combination of options you end up using to sort out your finances when you get divorced, the aim is to produce a detailed document setting out what you have agreed, that both of you are happy with and that can be turned into a court order.